CoRE-Lab-UCF/Pollack_et_al_2024/README.md

 # The Flood Hazard Modeling using SFINCS model

 In this section, we describe how to perfom the flood hazard analysis used in the paper "[Funding rules that promote equity in climate adaptation outcomes](https://osf.io/preprints/osf/6ewmu)." using the rainfall and water levels derived in the previous section.
-We used the SFINCS flood model, which is an open access and open source flood model developed by Deltares and can be found (10.5281/zenodo.8038534, https://github.com/Deltares/SFINCS)
+We used the SFINCS flood model, which is an open access and open source flood model developed by Deltares and can be found (10.5281/zenodo.8038534, https://github.com/Deltares/SFINCS).
+The datasets required to reproduce the flood hazard modeling can be downloaded Data_Flood_Modeling (10.5281/zenodo.14251861), SFINCS files (10.5281/zenodo.14251308) and the output from the Statistical Framework generated from the previous section.

 ### 1. SFINCS Set Up